 I wrote in Tesla I and II about sustainability or ESG performance.
 But how do we move towards better performance?
-What follows is an overview of Incite’s Sustainability Value Spectrum which explores three different ways our ESG activities contribute value in relation to waves of disruption at the ESG edge.
+What follows is an overview of Incite’s Value Capability Spectrum which recognises three different ways ESG practice contributes value at the ESG edge.
 ‘The Waves’ forms one half of our sustainability performance equation.
-The other half considers depth of effort – or maturity – and I’ll share our thinking on that soon.
+The other half considers depth of effort – or maturity – and you can see our thinking on that here.

 Developed in 2005, with ongoing tweaks, ‘The Waves’ has stood the test of time.